Tools to help publishers comply with the GDPR

 - A beta consent gathering tool for desktop and mobile web

-- A consent gathering tool for mobile apps, via an SDK (DFP Android, DFP iOS, AdMob Android, AdMob iOS).
+- A consent gathering tool for mobile apps, via an SDK (Ad Manager Android, Ad Manager iOS, AdMob Android, AdMob iOS)

 - Updates to suggested consent language at cookiechoices.org (where we list alternative consent solutions)

-We will continue to engage with IAB Europe on their transparency & consent framework, as well as work to ensure industry solutions are interoperable with Google’s publisher ad serving products (DFP, AdSense).
+We will continue to engage with IAB Europe on their transparency & consent framework, as well as work to ensure industry solutions are interoperable with Google’s publisher ad serving products (Ad Manager, AdSense).

 Control over ads personalisation